angrybayblade/ph7/README.md

 ```
 <!-- end -->

-Or use python function as JavaScript functions
+Or use python function as JavaScript function

 <!-- {"type": "js", "file": "examples/js_example.py"} -->